bishopZ/order-API-example/README.md

 ## Deployed Server

-You can see it running at: ...
+You can see it running [on Heroku](https://protected-journey-35092.herokuapp.com).

 ## Setup Instuctions